 Below I list a few ideas for students projects, which I am eager to work on.
 The list is by no means exhaustive and I welcome you to come by to discuss opportunities for Bachelor's and Master's thesis projects relating to the theory and simulation of soft matter, hydrodynamics, and biophysics.
 All the projects below can be done at the Bachelor's and Master's level.
 We can tailor the focus and ambition of the project to best suit your expertise and curricular needs.
+My group also has good connections to companies and hosts internship-like projects.

 If you are a student interested in project work and are not currently enrolled within the Master's level theoretical physics program at Utrecht University, please ensure that your qualifications are comparable to those required for this program.
 This will help to avoid any disappointments in requesting project work.
 In contacting me, please provide a detailed CV (including a list of your marks and accreditation transfer information), details of the content of the courses your have taken in the direction of my research, a statement of financial support, and a motivation letter (maximum 1A4) indicating your reasons for wanting to run a project in my group, your relevant skill set, and your expectations concerning the nature of the project you are interested in.

 In this project, Voronoi-based numerical methods are developed and subsequently used to investigate the properties of an epithelial tissue in its confluent state.
 Of specific interest are the nature of the topological transitions that take place in such a tissue and how these ultimately characterize the large length- and time-scale flow of the tissue as a whole.
+Presently, I am seeking a student who can link properties of statistical mechanics, such as entropy, to the toplological features of Voronoi tilings.

 Bacteria form colonies by cell division.
 This process is inherrently complex and the various factors that go into the formation of the bacterial community are not well understood.
 In this project, you will develop simple simulation algorithms to investigate the process of the growth and development of a bacterial community and how its structure changes as a function of the interaction between bacteria.
+Matching to real-world experiments and understanding genetic diversification are directions I would be happy to pursue.
+There is an additional track in which we are trying to formulate a field-theoretical description for bacterial growth together with Dr. T. Shendruk of the University of Edinburgh.

 In this project, you will use theoretical and numerical approaches to investigate the behavior of colloidal helices sedimenting in a viscous liquid.
 Describing falling objects in vacuum is one of the first things covered in any mechanics course.
 But things become quite counterintuitive when small objects fall in a liquid: a rod will fall at a constant angle with respect to gravity.
 You can expect to learn about hydrodynamic theory, as well as a range of numerical and analytic approaches to solve the Stokes equations.
 N.B.
 This project has connections to the activities of Prof. dr. A. Morozov of the University of Edinburgh.